GLG 3.6 Release: New Features and

 A new LED Value Display widget displays a numerical value using

 7-segment LED indicators.
 The widget parameters allow to define a

-A new HEX Value Display widget can be used to display an integer in a
+digits.
+A new HEX Value Display widget can be used to display an

-implement fixed size popup dialogs embedded in the drawing.
-The size of
+used to implement fixed size popup dialogs embedded in the drawing.

 change when the drawing is resized.
 The dialog position in world

 coordinates is specified by its anchor point.
 Two templates are

 provided: one anchored at the upper left corner (with an anchor